brandur/sorg/content/nanoglyphs-drafts/033-heroku.md

 +++
 image_alt = "Herald Square in New York" image_url = "/photographs/nanoglyphs/033-heroku/herald-square@2x.jpg"
-published_at = 2022-05-08T19:41:17Z
+published_at = 2022-05-10T18:06:07Z
 title = "Heroku: Core Impact"
 +++

 It's been a rough couple weeks for Heroku.
-On April 15th, they opened a security notice that's been active ever since -- the status page, designed for incidents measured in hours rather than days or weeks, dutifully reads off a duration of "336 hours, 12 minutes".
+On April 15th, they opened a security notice that's been active ever since -- the status page, designed for incidents measured in hours rather than days or weeks, dutifully reads off a duration of "336 hours, 12 minutes" [1].

 According to their latest update, an attacker gained access to Heroku's main Postgres database (called `core-db` back in my day), and exfiltrated its contents, including hashed passwords and secrets used for GitHub integrations.
-The latter were used to iterate private the GitHub repositories of Heroku users, and it seems to have been a stroke of luck that the hacker was aggressive about doing so, because although no one at Heroku/Salesforce noticed the intrusion, GitHub flagged the unusual activity and tipped them off.
+The latter were used to iterate the private GitHub repositories of Heroku users, and it seems to have been a stroke of luck that the hacker was aggressive about doing so, because while no one at Heroku/SFDC noticed the intrusion, GitHub flagged the unusual activity and tipped them off.

 Heroku indicates that although the attacker accessed the raw application environments where secrets are stored, they didn't have the key necessary to decrypt them.
 This implies that they weren't able to access the secrets to the API itself, which in turn implies that they weren't able to get the decryption key for secrets stored in the main database.
 This is where things get a bit odd because we know they were able to use OAuth secrets, which would imply that those weren't encrypted.
 Odd that no one had thought to encrypt those secrets in particular, but especially in software, oversights do happen.